Wii Shop Channel: Wii Channels

 The Wii Channels section featured additional non-game channels that can be downloaded and used on Wii.

-Before the WiiConnect24 service was discontinued, there were three free Channels offered worldwide: the Everybody Votes Channel, the Check Mii Out Channel (Mii Contest Channel in Europe), and the Nintendo Channel.
-An update to the Photo Channel (Photo Channel 1.1) is also available, if not preinstalled.
-A fourth Channel, the Internet Channel, a web browser based on Opera, was available worldwide originally for 500 Wii Points but was free as of September 1, 2009.
-Anyone who paid the 500 Wii Points for the Internet Channel has been refunded.
-There were also two exclusive free Japanese channels: the Television Friend Channel, which provides channel listing and recording reminder features, and the Digicam Print Channel, which allows users to order business cards and photo albums using photos stored on SD cards or the Photo Channel.
+Before the WiiConnect24 service was discontinued, there were three free channels offered worldwide: the Everybody Votes Channel, the Check Mii Out Channel (Mii Contest Channel in Europe), and the Nintendo Channel.
+An update to the Photo Channel (Photo Channel 1.1) was also available, if not preinstalled.
+A fourth channel, the Internet Channel, a web browser based on Opera, was available worldwide originally for 500 Wii Points but became available for free starting on September 1, 2009.
+Anyone who paid the 500 Wii Points for the Internet Channel were refunded.
+There were also three exclusive free Japanese channels: the Television Friend Channel, which provides channel listing and recording reminder features, the Digicam Print Channel, which allows users to order business cards and photo albums using photos stored on SD cards or the Photo Channel, and Wii no Ma, a service that let users watch videos and order items from their consoles.
 Previously, a preview channel for Metroid Prime 3: Corruption was available for free in the fall of 2007 for North America and PAL regions before it was removed from the Wii Shop Channel several months after the game's launch.
-In North America and Europe, the Netflix channel was available in the Wii Channels section, along with Crunchyroll.
+In North America and Europe, the Netflix channel was available in the Wii Channels section, along with the Hulu, Amazon Prime Video, and YouTube channels.

 The Wii Channels section in the Wii Shop Channel was originally under the name of WiiWare in North America and Wii Software in Europe, before moving to its own dedicated space when WiiWare launched.
 These Wii Channels were unavailable on the Wii U console.

 Downloading

 Software downloaded from the Wii Shop Channel is saved onto the Wii console's internal memory.
 After a download is complete, the new software appears on the Wii Menu as a channel.
 Software can be copied to SD cards or re-downloaded for free.
-Wii consoles with system software version 4.0 can download software directly to SD cards.
+Wii consoles with system software version 4.0 and higher can download software directly to SD cards.

 On December 10, 2007, a gift feature was added to the Wii Shop Channel, allowing users to purchase and send games and channels to others as gifts.
-The receiving user was given the option to download or reject the gift upon opening the Wii Shop Channel, with a notification being sent out to the send if it was accepted.
+The receiving user was given the option to download or reject the gift upon opening the Wii Shop Channel, with a notification being sent out to the sender if it was accepted.
 If a user already had the game or if the user did not choose to accept the gift within 45 days, then the gift expired and the Wii Points are returned to the sender.
 The feature was region locked and incompatible with the Wii U's Nintendo eShop.